SacredDevKing/tadingview-chart/README.md

-# TradingView Charting Library.
+# TradingView JS API Binance

+Ready-made example of integration with updating data via WebSocket.
 Vue.js and JS API integration example for Binance exchange

-Ready-made example of integration with updating data via WebSocket

 **NOTE**: Binance does not allow you to request data directly from browser, so a proxy is required.
 For this, routing through the server is used.